 Resources from Macha’s Justice

 Because of MJ’s scope of service, it cannot provide a holistic curriculum or training either for spiritual skills, interpersonal ones, or all of the above.
 However, we’re happy to do what we can within the scope of our mission and the skillsets available from its participating members.

 Workshops & Presentations

-- If you would like MJ to facilitate a personalized workshop for your priesthood or faith organization, and we have the resources to address the subject in which you’re interested, we’re happy to tailor our information to meet your needs!
+- If you would like MJ to facilitate a personalized workshop for your priesthood or faith organization, and we have the knowledge and skillsets to address the subject in which you’re interested, we’re happy to tailor our information to meet your needs!

 - If you’re a non-pagan service provider with pagan clients, we can offer spiritual/religious humility training so you feel better prepared to engage with your client(s).

 - If you’re someone with specialized experience, training, licensing, or knowledge that you feel would be relevant to MJ’s mission, we also offer paid speaking opportunities.